YottaDB/YDBDoc/MessageRecovery/errors.rst

 ARROWNTDSP, Unable to display ^----- due to length of source line

-Compile Time Error: Displayed instead of the arrow indicating where compilation error occurred due to a long line source line.
+Compile Time Error: Displayed instead of the arrow indicating where the compilation error occurred due to a long source line.

 Action: Refer to the source code.
 The line number and column number in the associated messages identify the position of the problem.
 Consider shortening the line, at least until the error is found and corrected.